reymon359/how-to-live/docs/Fail with success/index.md

 If you fail at something, just get the best of it.

-Apologize if you have to, look to solutions and ways to do it better, improve.
+Apologize if you have to, look for solutions and ways to do it better, improve.

 Mistakes happen.
 How you fight them is the key.
 Each mistake is a chance to learn something new.
 Think this way and success will follow.

 Don't feel guilty and worry about failing.

-To successfully step out of the comfort zone, you will have to fail.
+Stepping outside your comfort zone is full of mistakes and learning.
 Don't be afraid of it.

-Be responsible for what you have done, even if it was a mistake.
-If you did something, have the ownership of it to solve it.
+Be responsible for what you have done, even if it was not intended.
+Have ownership of it and try to solve it.

 ## Quotes